 While you can use SkyCarbon and the biological finisher with any composter, we strongly recommend the Joya composter.
 The insulation makes it easy to compost year round and the durable design eliminates the challenges we have encountered with other composting methods.

-Join the XXX Local Carbon Network members.
+Join with other Local Carbon Network members.
 Visit this page to see how many local carbon network members are in your area.

 Membership starts at $50/month, but a portion goes to outreach to others in your community.
 Close to half the expense is shipping a box to your home.
 Once we have 25 local members in your area, we will work establishing a local pickup, which will reducing the monthly expense AND the carbon footprint of your membership.